JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-run-tests.md

 An instance of `CurrentRuntime` should be created with the name and version of the platform as strings, where the version is optional.
 When the version is present, you only need the number at the start of the string, if available.

-1. In the `commonMain/kotlin` folder, create a new `org.kmp.testing` directory.
+1. In the `commonMain/kotlin` directory, create a new `org.kmp.testing` directory.
 2. In this directory, create the `CurrentRuntime.kt` file and update it with the following implementation:

     ```kotlin